A note on Herglotz's theorem for time series on function spaces: introduction

 Unlike independent functional data, where one only needs to consider the within curves dynamics as captured by the operator $\mathcal{C}_0$, functional time series require to take into account also \emph{all} the between curve dynamics as given by the infinite sequence of lag covariance operators $\mathcal{C}_h$ for $ h\ne 0$.
 The full second order dynamics are then more straightforwardly captured in the frequency domain, and an initial framework for Fourier analysis of random functions was therefore developed in \citet{PanarTav2013a}.
 Their framework of frequency domain-based inference is however restricted to processes for which the notion of a spectral density operator, defined as the Fourier transform of the sequence of $h$-lag covariance operators,

 exists.
 In this case, the autocovariance operator at lag $h$ can itself be represented as

 where the convergence holds in the appropriate operator norm.
 For processes of which $\F_{\omega}$ has absolutely summable eigenvalues, \citet{Panar2013b} derived a functional Cram{\'e}r representation and showed that the eigenfunctions of $\F_{\omega}$ allow a harmonic principal component analysis, providing an optimal representation of the time series in finite dimension.
-An optimal finite dimensional representation of a functional time series was also derived by \cite{Hormann2015} for $L^2_m$-approximable sequences under slightly weaker assumptions.
-In both works, the spectral density operator can be seen to take the same role as the covariance operator for independent functional data in the classical Karhunen-Lo{\`e}ve expansion \citep{Karhunen1947,Loeve1948}. \Citet{vde16}~extended frequency domain-based inference for functional data to locally stationary processes allowing thus to relax the notion of weak stationarity and to consider time-dependent second order dynamics through a time-varying spectral density operator.
-Since frequency domain based inference does not require structural modeling assumptions other than weak dependence conditions, it has proved helpful in the construction of stationarity tests \citep[see e.g.,][]{avd16,vDCD18}.
+This was later relaxed in Tavakoli (2014) to processes with only weak spectral density operators implicitly defined by \eqref{covInvFT1}.
+An optimal finite dimensional representation of a functional time series was also derived by \cite{Hormann2015} for $L^2_m$-approximable sequences under slightly different assumptions.
+In both works, the spectral density operator can be seen to take the same role as the covariance operator for independent functional data in the classical Karhunen--Lo{\`e}ve expansion \citep{Karhunen1947,Loeve1948}. \Citet{vde16}~extended frequency domain-based inference for functional data to locally stationary processes allowing thus to relax the notion of weak stationarity and to consider time-dependent second order dynamics through a time-varying spectral density operator.
+Since frequency domain-based inference does not require structural modeling assumptions other than weak dependence conditions, it has proved helpful in the construction of stationarity tests \citep[see e.g.,][]{avd16,vDCD18}, but also in a variety of other inference problems \citep[see e.g.,][]{PhPan2018,LPapSap2018,HorKokNis17,vDD19}.